antimof/UxPlay/README.txt

 # Changelog

-1.63 2023-02-06 Corrected -ao option.
-Now allows audio latency reported to client to be changed from default of 0.25 sec (may not be necessary).
+1.63 2023-02-12 Reworked audio-video synchronization, with new options -vsync (for Mirror mode) and -async (for Audio-Only mode, to sync with client video).
+Option -vsync makes software h264 decoding of streamed videos with option -avdec viable on some recent Raspberry Pi models.
-Synchronisation of audio on server with video on client in audio-only ALAC mode now works, as sync=true is now used in the ALAC GStreamer pipeline.
-Internal change: all times are now given in nanoseconds.
+Internal change: all times are now processed in nanoseconds units.
+Removed -ao option introduced in 1.62.

 1.62 2023-01-18 Added Audio-only mode time offset -ao x to allow user synchronization of ALAC audio playing on the server with video, song